 Watering Pothos should always be done when the substrate is dry.
 And this depends on several factors, such as the time of year, but also the size of the pot that contains it.
 A large plant still growing in a small pot may need more frequent watering during the summer, so it is difficult to establish a watering pattern for this plant.
 The best advice is to observe the substrate and hold the pot in your hand to feel its weight, as when the soil dries out, it is much lighter.

 If you use plates under the pots, avoid water accumulating in the pot.
-And if the leaves yellow and fall off, it is usually a symptom of excessive watering.
+And if the leaves are yellow and fall off, it is usually a symptom of excessive watering.

 It is a plant that likes high humidity, which we can provide with frequent spraying during the warmer months.
 Watch the tips of the leaves: if they are dry, they probably need more spraying.

-You should wipe them with a damp cloth, preferably soft microfiber, or take advantage of rainy days to take them out onto the balcony, patio or deck.
+You should wipe them with a damp cloth, preferably soft microfiber, or take advantage of rainy days to take them out onto the balcony, patio, or deck.
 My mother has a huge one and what she does is to put it in the bathtub to clean it with the shower phone.
 It’s not a very glamorous method, but I guarantee it’s just as effective.

 Fertilizing Pothos

-They need regular fertilizing during spring, summer, and the first months of autumn if they are still warm.
+Pothos plants need regular fertilizing during spring, summer, and the first months of autumn if they are still warm.
 Use a liquid fertilizer for green plants or indoor plants, following the guidelines indicated by the manufacturer.
 If you are a bit absent-minded, opt for solid fertilizers in sticks that are stuck in the substrate and are washed away with the irrigation water.
 Normally they should be replenished once a month or a month and a half.

-Common Diseases of Pothos
+Common Pests and Diseases of Pothos

 How to Propagate Pothos Step by Step